-The mission of the Continental African DLC is to reach out to the continental Africans in all 23 counties and ensure that they are informed and educated about the Democratic party and the issues affecting us in the state and nationally with the goal of motivating them to come out and vote Democrat.
+The mission of the Continental African DLC is to reach out to the continental Africans in all 24 jurisdictions and ensure that they are informed and educated about the Democratic Party and the issues affecting us in the state and nationally with the goal of motivating them to come out and vote Democrat.
 Our goal is to register Continental African Democrats in Maryland and provide voter education.

 Meet Your DLC